CHNZYX/Auto_Simulated_Universe/README_ENG.md

 Move around the map, and when you feel it's sufficient, press F8 or Ctrl+C to terminate the process.
 This will capture the map data.
 It will be saved in the `imgs/maps/my_xxxxx` directory (sorted by modification time).

-For maps with monsters, it's advisable to use Xier's ultimate ability.
+For maps with monsters, it's advisable to use Seele's ultimate ability.
 Being locked onto a target can affect the mini-map recognition.

 A `target.jpg` file will be present in the `imgs/maps/my_xxxxx` directory.
 You can use the built-in Paint application on Windows to open it and mark points (you can refer to the `target.jpg` file in other map folders).